 Just over 30 km south of Dublin city this luxurious golf resort and leisure hotel enjoys a stunning setting between the mountains and sea in the Garden of Ireland.
 Though only minutes from Greystones it benefits from a tranquil rural setting and wonderful feeling of calm as you arrive.

 Alongside two championship golf courses the hotel also boasts a lovely heated pool and Jacuzzi that enjoy natural light from a huge floor-to-ceiling window.
 The small gym and award-winning spa get much use from golfers, holidaymakers and business travellers.
-The hotel has marked out walking and jogging paths around its grounds and there are bikes to borrow should you wish explore the lush green estate.
+The hotel has marked out walking and jogging paths around its grounds and there are bikes to borrow should you wish to explore the lush green estate.

 While UK and American golf visitors may be down in recent years, it’s a plus for families who have become a big priority for the resort.
 Much investment has been made to deliver an excellent secluded and gated playground, a new indoor playroom with toddlers’ zone and an older kids playroom where complementary movies, console games and popcorn are available.

 Family packages at Druids Glen are surprisingly keenly priced for a hotel of this calibre and there are numerous items built in which ease the pain for parents.
-Alongside welcome packs and seasonal holiday activities there’s a special kids’ menu and children under 12 eat free.
+Alongside welcome packs and seasonal holiday activities there’s a special kids’ menu, for example, and children under 12 eat free.
 The restaurant also features a special kids buffet during school holidays, making a family break here relaxing and good value.

 Druids Brasserie (see below) is the main restaurant for all guests, for breakfast and dinner, with lunch and bar meals also available in the 400-year old clubhouse and ‘The Thirteenth’ or, in fine weather, on a sheltered deck outside the brasserie.